How to Make the Ohio Star Block: Free quilting tutorial

 The versatile Ohio Star quilt block has been popular among quilters since the 19th century.
 It looks striking in two color combinations as well as in an “anything goes” scrappy look.
 At first glance, the block looks complicated but if you follow the simple steps in this tutorial, it’s easy to construct.

-This tutorial shows you how to make the block using two fabric colors, a blue and a white.
-Making the entire quilt from two colors creates a striking quilt that is the perfect showcase for quilting, whether it’s by hand or machine.
-However, the fabric options for the Ohio star are only limited by your imagination.
+This tutorial shows you how to make the block using two fabric colors.
+Making the entire quilt from two colors gives a striking look that is the perfect showcase for quilting, whether it’s by hand or machine.
+However, there are other fabric options for the Ohio star are only limited by your imagination.

 Our instructions are for making a 6″ block.
 This size is ideal if you want a small quilt but don’t want the block to be too difficult to make.
 The Ohio star block has 21 pieces and smaller sizes can get much more difficult, especially for beginner quilters.
 If you want to make something slightly bigger, 20 blocks set on point make a darling crib size quilt and would be a delightful baby gift.